RAF Fairford

-Royal Air Force Fairford or more simply RAF Fairford (IATA: FFD, ICAO: EGVA) is a Royal Air Force (RAF) station in Gloucestershire, England which is currently a standby airfield and therefore not in everyday use.
+Royal Air Force Fairford or more simply RAF Fairford (IATA: FFD, ICAO: EGVA) is a Royal Air Force (RAF) station in Gloucestershire, United Kingdom.
+While being an RAF station, Fairford hosts United States Air Force personnel.
+Since 2019, the base has played host to a Lockheed U-2S Dragon Lady detachment from the 99th Expeditionary Reconnaissance Squadron.
+It is the USAF's only European airfield for heavy bombers and routinely supports Bomber Task Force (BTF) operations.
 Its most prominent use in recent years has been as an airfield for United States Air Force B-52s during the 2003 Iraq War, Operation Allied Force in 1999, and the first Gulf War in 1991.
-It is the US Air Force's only European airfield for heavy bombers.

 RAF Fairford was the only TransOceanic Abort Landing site for NASA's Space Shuttle in the UK.
 As well as having a sufficiently long runway for a shuttle landing (the runway is 3045 m long), it also had NASA-trained fire and medical crews stationed on the airfield.
 The runway is rated with an unrestricted load-bearing capacity, meaning that it can support any aircraft with any type of load.

 RAF Fairford is also the home of the Royal International Air Tattoo (RIAT), an annual air display.
 RIAT is one of the largest airshows in the world, with the 2003 show recognised by Guinness World Records as the largest military airshow ever, with an attendance of 535 aircraft.

 History

 Second World War

 Construction started in 1943 as part of a programme to open fourteen airfields in southern England to be used by British and American troop carrier transports and gliders.
 The station opened on 18 January 1944.
 Initially intended to be operated by the United States forces, the first occupants arrived on 18 March when the Royal Air Force's No.620 Squadron equipped with the Short Stirling Mk.IV moved from RAF Leicester East, soon to be accompanied on 25 March by No. 190 Squadron also operating the Stirling.
-The aircraft were used for airborne forces operations, performing parachute drops of troops & supplies and towing Airspeed Horsa assault gliders.
+The aircraft were used for airborne forces operations, performing parachute drops of troops and supplies and towing Airspeed Horsa assault gliders.
 Troop carriers and gliders from Fairford were used for the D-Day invasion of Normandy.
 The RAF used it to lift British troops for Operation Market Garden.

+The following units were also here at some point: